veit/jupyter-tutorial/docs/refactoring/autoqual/flake8.rst

 ``flake8``
 ==========

-`flake8 <https://pypi.org/project/flake8/>`_ stellt sicher, dass euer Code größtenteils `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ folgt.
-Eine
-automatische Formattierung, z.B. mit :doc:`black`, ist jedoch noch komfortabler.
-Zudem prüft ``flake8`` auf nicht verwendete Importe.
+`flake8 <https://pypi.org/project/flake8/>`_ ensures that most of your code follows `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.
+However, automatic formatting, for example with :doc:`black`, is even more convenient.
+In addition ``flake8`` also checks for unused imports.

 Installation
 ------------